 In order to acquire the foreign currency needed to maintain its illegitimate hold on power, the military junta sold huge logging, fishing and gem concessions, as well as a major natural gas concession with its related overland pipeline.
 In pursuing these projects, the military has committed a variety of severe and pervasive human rights violations.
 Ka Hsaw Wa traveled to militarized areas, often at great risk to his life, in order to document the destruction and abuse.
 In 1995 he co-founded EarthRights International (ERI) with the express purpose of exposing and raising awareness of the inextricable links between human rights and environmentalism in Burma and beyond.

 The information that Ka Hsaw Wa has collected has been one of the only sources of documentation from the pipeline region of Burma, and has formed the basis for numerous reports, testimonies and a groundbreaking lawsuit in US federal court.
 This lawsuit made legal history by being the first case in which a US judge granted jurisdiction over a private company for human rights abuses abroad.
 In 1998 his efforts helped block a World Bank guarantee for a multi-million dollar loan intended to build a Thai power plant that would process Yadana gas.
-Because of opposition to the pipeline, the Yadana gas pipeline missed its start date of July 1, 1998 and is still not functional.
+Because of opposition to the pipeline, the Yadana gas pipeline missed its start date of July 1, 1998.

 Watch in high resolution on YouTube.